Thank God for good teachers!

 Here’s our take at the 3 reasons companies don’t pursue AP automation:

 Lack of ROI justification.
-This reason is predominantly centered around the way in which AP automation software has been traditionally deployed.
-You see, in order to have a compelling automation story, you need several technologies to make this happen.
-Optical Character Recognition, Electronic Workflow, Electronic Document Management, a Business Rules Engine, and a dynamic integration are the bedrock components.
+This reason predominantly concerns how AP automation software has been traditionally deployed.
+You see, to have a compelling automation story, you need several technologies to make this happen.
+Optical Character Recognition, Electronic Workflow, Electronic Document Management, a Business Rules Engine, and dynamic integration are the bedrock components.
 That’s not to mention additional value-added items like Audit tools, vendor portals, ePayment invocation, discount capture tools, and others.
-The bottomline here is that the first set of four, if needed to be installed and managed locally, will set you back way upwards of six figures, even approaching a half a million dollars depending on the size and scope of the organization implementing.
+The bottom line here is that the first set of four, if needed to be installed and managed locally, will set you back way upwards of six figures, even approaching half a million dollars, depending on the size and scope of the organization implementation.
 Further, to add insult to injury, you’ll need a cadre of IT staff to maintain that system, much of which is oddball technology.
 As such, with such a hefty price tag, many companies will take years to recoup their initial investment, which is why many of these attempts to research automation have died on the table of CFOs all over the world.

-The good news here is that if that is a scenario you’ve encountered, things have and are changing quite a bit due to cloud delivery and hybrid service providers that enable you to retain the process but with the full array of automation tools doing 85% of the work.
+The good news here is that if that is a scenario you’ve encountered, things have changed quite a bit due to cloud delivery and hybrid service providers that enable you to retain the process but with the full array of automation tools doing 85% of the work.

 Lack of vision.
 Some companies are content with living in the status quo.
-They are not wowed by automation or its benefits or business advantages and are content to just go with the flow, even if their process is decades old and costing them in various ways.
-It’s too bad, because with automation and some of the innovation around payments you can literally flip the script on it being a cost boondoggle and turn it into a back office profit machine for your organization if you just have the vision and fortitude to venture forward.
-I would go so far to say that for organizations that lack the vision to see a better future or at least investigate for themselves what is possible, that it ultimately falls back to ineffective leadership.
-“As the head goes, so goes the body”as they say.
-This is a tricky one to cure, because so much of it centers around who is driving the bus in your business so to speak.
+They are not wowed by automation or its benefits or business advantages and are content to go with the flow, even if their process is decades old and costs them in various ways.
+It’s too bad because, with automation and some of the innovation around payments, you can flip the script on it being a cost boondoggle and turn it into a back-office profit machine for your organization if you have the vision and fortitude to venture forward.
+I would go so far as to say that organizations that lack the vision to see a better future or at least investigate for themselves what is possible that it ultimately falls back to ineffective leadership.
+“As the head goes, so goes the body,” as they say.
+This is a tricky one to cure because so much of it centers around who is driving the bus in your business.

 Lack of awareness.
-This is a fun one to discuss, because I never tire of talking with Controllers and CFO’s who just didn’t realize that in terms of AP automation and ePayments, it’s literally possible to have your cake and eat it too, and then have more cakes sent to you and your friends.
-When you start to discuss a relational, symbiotic process of a highly efficient and streamline AP process coupled with dynamic virtual card / ACH payment invocation, and the cash rebate stream you can generate with this approach, coupled with the process savings you get from automation, they’re blown away.
-I’ve seen them on more than one occasion utter something like ‘this can’t be possible’ or ‘this is too good to be true’.
-It’s fun, and it’s even more fun when they weren’t aware of this type of integrated, holistic, and hyper impactful approach.
+This is a fun one to discuss because I never tire of talking with Controllers and CFOs who didn’t realize that in terms of AP automation and ePayments, it’s possible to have your cake and eat it too, and then have more cakes sent to you and your friends.
+When you start to discuss a relational, symbiotic process of a highly efficient and streamlined AP process coupled with dynamic virtual card / ACH payment invocation, and the cash rebate stream you can generate with this approach, coupled with the process savings you get from automation, they’re blown away.
+I’ve seen them on more than one occasion utter something like ‘this can’t be possible or ‘this is too good to be true.
+It’s fun, and it’s even more fun when they aren’t aware of this integrated, holistic, and hyper-impactful approach.
 It’s also an easy one to cure once you start providing compelling case studies and making reference calls available.
-For those who have gone down this automation path especially for payments tied to AP automation, their mirth is infectious and other Finance executives feed on it.
+For those who have gone down this automation path, especially for payments tied to AP automation, their mirth is infectious, and other Finance executives feed on it.